Super-NES/beautiful-jekyll/index.md

 ---
 ### Coding a CRDT

-Talking about CRDTs in theory is well enough, how does someone go about coding it?
-It's actually much simpler than you might think.
+Talking about CRDTs in theory is well enough, but how does someone go about coding it?
+It's actually simpler than you might think.

 A CRDT needs certain properties to be functional:
 * A globally unique SiteID